and connecting Eagle Mountain Trails

 shade and water.
 Also, a potty if you'll need one.

-For riders who are looking for just a few miles, I suggest a
+For riders who are looking for just a few miles, consider

 end on the Hidden Canyon road.
 To get back, you'll climb south on the doubletrack for one